 Various ways of presenting client testimonials, customer interviews, use cases, or case studies by detailing the story of a problem/solution given a collaboration of sorts.

 Many customer stories might follow the standard “Challenges.
 Solutions.
 Results.” format.

 The long and short of it

-Lengths vary giving the willingness (and availability) of the customer or client.
+Lengths vary given the customer or client’s willingness (and availability).
 But generally speaking, the amount of praise they’re willing to give ultimately informs the length of the story.